Daniel1984/databnb/README.md

 }
 ```

+## If `sudo nginx -t` fails then most likely one of config files for `nginx` has dulicate record for default server pointing to same port.
+Run `grep -R default_server /etc/nginx` to find where except for `/default` config you can see `default_server` in use and delete.
+Stop and start enginx again after removig the duplcate.

 3. Create secure diffy helman group - `sudo openssl dhparam -out /etc/ssl/certs/dhparam.pem 2048`

 4. Create SSL config file - `sudo nano /etc/nginx/snippets/ssl-params.conf` and enter following: